eclipse-heimlig/heimlig/doc/Architecture.md

 - A client application running on a host core calls the HSM API to do some cryptographic work.
 - The host-side API generates a request message and adds it to the queue leading to the Heimlig core.
-- The core receives the requests, checks if for validity and forwards it to the corresponding crypto worker via the queue to that worker.
+- The core receives the request, checks it for validity and forwards it to the corresponding crypto worker via the queue to that worker.
-- The crypto worker accepts the requests, processes the desired cryptographic operation and returns it to the core.
+- The crypto worker accepts the request, processes the desired cryptographic operation and returns it to the core.
 - The core receives the response and forwards it to the client that sent the original request.
 - The host-side API receives the response and either copies the received data to the application or